techgrounds/techgrounds-anj-dtmr/week-3/03_security_01.md

 Short description of the challeges encountered, and how I solved them:

+[Issue 1:](https://github.com/techgrounds/techgrounds-anj-dtmr/blob/main/00_includes/week-3-includes/sec-01-issue1.png) From this command nmap -v -sn 192.168.0.0/16 10.0.0.0/8 I received a infinite looking text the only way to stop it was to terminate the command line.

-Issue 1: Ask better questions
+Issue 2: Ask better questions

 - What is a raw IP packets?
 How does it differ from IP or packets?
-  Issue 2:

-Issue 3: nmap -v -sn 192.168.0.0/16 10.0.0.0/8

-Issue 4: The only documentary I could find and understand about nMap was the one's how to install it.
+Issue 3: The only documentary I could find and understand about nMap was the one's how to install it.
 I tried the man nmap command and found out it also works with nmap.
 By reading the documentary + the resources about I learned how to use these different commands, I made sure I to update my Linux machine first:

 ```
 sudo apt-get update